Saint Vincent de Paul

 Roman Catholic Church

 A PROUD DAY FOR THE PARISH - The State Historic Preservation Office (SHPO) has officially announced that the Church of Saint Vincent de Paul was placed on the State and National Register of Historic Places on August 24, 2011.
 The project which led to the designation began in 2007 and was spearheaded by parishioner Priscilla Ege, a local historian.
 She was assisted by Peter Keenen O’Brien, photographer and ecclesiastical historian, and Dr. Carmela Karnoutsos, also a local historian.
 The church dates back to the late 1700s when a German Jesuit priest served the people in this area.
 During the early and mid 1800s, visiting priests served the people.
-During the mid to late 1800s, people worshiped ate St. Mary Star of the Sea and St. Henry Church.
+During the mid to late 1800s, people worshiped at St. Mary Star of the Sea and St. Henry Church.
 In 1894, a charter was issued for the parish of St. Vincent de Paul.
 The first church was in a rented hall at 12 West 48th Street, presently Altamura’s bakery.
 The second church was built in 1905.
 Construction of the third and present church began in 1927 under the leadership of Father Joseph Dolan, who was buried on the ground.
 The church qualifies for local, state and national designation because: it represents the Lombard-Romanesque style of architecture and is one of a few Lombard-Romanesque basilicas in Hudson County; it was designed by the well-known ecclesiastical architect, Charles Maginnis; and it is the only church in North America to contain original stained glass windows by the renowned Irish stained glass artist Harry Clarke, who died in 1931 while the church was being built.
-Visit www.HarryClarke.net for more information on the artist.
-Go to nj.com/hudsoncountynow, enter October 11 in the date box, scroll to the article entitled “Major Distinction For St. Vincent’s” to read a 2-page article in The Jersey Journal and view great pictures of the church on the paper’s online photo gallery.
+Visit www.HarryClarke.net for more information on the artist and read the Jersey Journal article here and view the beautiful photos at http://photos.nj.com/jersey-journal/2011/10/st_vincent_de_paul_church_in_b_2.html.
 Look for an upcoming feature on the church in a November edition of the Advocate.
 And here are screen shots of 3 pages from the extensive Historic Landmark status application that include the pertinent dates about the founding of the church [Page 21] [Page 22] [Page 23]

 The Saint Vincent de Paul Church that we all enjoy today was designed by the ecclesiastical architectural firm Maginnis & Walsh of Boston.
 It was built in 1930 in granite as the main material.
 The Romanesque Revival style replaced the now impractical Gothic style.